-The Fabulous Baron Munchausen (Baron Prasil)
+The Fabulous Baron Munchausen (Baron Prasil) Review

 An intoxicating blend of live-action and animation, Karel Zeman's The Fabulous Baron Munchausen (Baron Prášil) is fantasy cinema to escape into amid the chaos of the outside world.
 There's a wealth of brilliant images and scenarios to enjoy - from the opening trip to the moon to a sequence inside a whale to a dynamic sword fight and one treat after the next elsewhere.
 It's almost certainly Second Run's most inviting entry in a rich catalog (including Zeman's later film A Jester's Tale) brimming with outstanding yet often challenging titles.
 This movie is pretty special in its universality.
 Dialogue is minimal and the story is so episodic as to seem secondary.
 It feels a bit like a silent movie, down even to the tinting Zeman used throughout the picture.